lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 The spaghetti plot is a very rich diagram!
 First, it shows us what sort of overall path the hurricane is likely to take.
 Secondly, it lets us look up a specific spot on the map, and see how likely it is that a hurricane will pass through, by looking at how densely packed the paths are.

 There are plenty of decisions in my life (professional and personal) where a spaghetti plot would have come in handy.
+In every data science job I've ever had, I've had to help stakeholders

 ```python
 import pandas as pd